-On policy issues, both bills remove the requested "notwithstanding any provision of law" provisos, but the House legislation still grants specific waivers that will permit the State Department to program most of the funds as proposed.
-The Senate-passed measure waives the debt arrears provision for Afghanistan, but not for other recipients that might fall under this restriction.
-On Colombia, both bills include language similar but less sweeping than the Administration's request.
-Each would allow Colombia to use American foreign aid (money managed by the State Department) for a unified campaign against narcotics trafficking, against organizations designated as terrorist groups, and for humanitarian rescue operations.
+On policy issues, the final bill removed the requested "notwithstanding any provision of law" provisos, but waived the "Brooke amendment" regarding debt payments in arrears.
+This will permit most of waivers the Administration sought.
+On Colombia, the final bill included language similar but less sweeping than the Administration's request.
+It would allow Colombia to use American foreign aid (money managed by the State Department) for a unified campaign against narcotics trafficking, against organizations designated as terrorist groups, and for humanitarian rescue operations.
 All current restrictions on Colombian aid, however, would remain in effect.
-The Senate bill further adds a new requirement, opposed by the Administration, regarding the newly elected Colombian President and policies regarding human rights, military reforms, and financial commitments to implement other reforms.
-The House and Senate differ, however, on broadening the use of DOD funds for programs in Colombia.
-The House measure allows the money to finance operations against terrorist groups while the Senate bill rejects the Administration's request.
+The bill further added a requirement regarding the newly elected Colombian President and policies regarding human rights, military reforms, and financial commitments to implement other reforms.